awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 **To create a Fargate profile**

 1. Create an IAM role and attach the required Amazon EKS IAM managed policy to it\.
-When your cluster creates pods on Fargate infrastructure, the components running on the Fargate infrastructure need to make calls to AWS APIs on your behalf to do things like pull container images from Amazon ECR or route logs to other AWS services\.
+When your cluster creates pods on Fargate infrastructure, the components running on the Fargate infrastructure must make calls to AWS APIs on your behalf\.
+This is so that they can do actions such as pull container images from Amazon ECR or route logs to other AWS services\.
 The Amazon EKS pod execution role provides the IAM permissions to do this\.

    1. Copy the following contents to a file named `pod-execution-role-trust-policy.json`\.
+Replace `region-code` with the AWS Region that your cluster is in\.
+If you want to use the same role in all AWS Regions in your account, replace `region-code` with `*`\.
+Replace `111122223333` with your account ID and `my-cluster` with the name of your cluster\.
+If you want to use the same role for all clusters in your account, replace `my-cluster` with `*`\.

       ```
       {